hitmorecode/product_preview_card_component/README.md

 ### What I learned

 For this one I follow the suggestion of someone in the community and did a mobile first approach.
-It was fun doing it like this, normally I start with desktop first as I feel more confortable doing this way.
+It was fun doing it like this, normally I start with desktop first as I feel more comfortable doing this way.
-So this was different from my normally approach (getting out of my confort zone).
+So this was different from my normally approach (getting out of my comfort zone).
 I will force myself to continue to do this way from now on.
-Trying to kill old habbits :-)
+Trying to kill bad habits :-)

 ### Useful resources